yveskerwyn/jumpscale/17-zos_primitives.md

 <a id="assign-ip"></a>

-## Assign a IP address to the virtual machine
+## Assign an IP address to the virtual machine

 ```python
 host = private_net.hosts.add(host=vm, ipaddress='192.168.103.2')